tycheng/tycheng.github.io/_posts/2015-5-04-Planet-Renderer.md

 ![CDLOD Terrain](/img/posts/planet-renderer/snapshot6.png)

-In addition to terrain, we also implemented the ocean, with referencing from (GPU Gems: Effective Water Simulation from Physical Models)[http://http.developer.nvidia.com/GPUGems/gpugems_ch01.html].
+In addition to terrain, we also implemented the ocean, with referencing from [GPU Gems: Effective Water Simulation from Physical Models](http://http.developer.nvidia.com/GPUGems/gpugems_ch01.html).
 In this project, we hard coded the parameters for waves: we put in total 8 waves, 4 out of which are choppy waves that add details to the ocean.
 One advance would be to add wave controls integration into UI.
 The implementation of shadow comes from two-pass rendering.
 Here is a snapshot for ocean rendering:

 ![Ocean](/img/posts/planet-renderer/snapshot5.png)